-Section 287(3) excludes libel and slander actions from the defence against personal liability created by section 287(2).
-Libel and slander are the more specific terms for an area of the law known as "defamation" which is an area of the law that can expose elected officials to controversy, expense and legal liability.
-In some limited circumstances, statements by elected officials that might be considered defamatory, may be protected by the defence of qualified privilege.
+Section 738(3) excludes libel and slander actions from the defence against personal liability created by section 738(2).
+Libel and slander are the more specific terms for a cause of action in defamation that can expose elected officials to controversy, expense and legal liability.

 It is not every critical statement made against an elected official, or even an officer or employee of a local government that will be actionable in defamation.
-Public officers, particularly elected officials, are expected to withstand a considerable amount of criticism as a result of their decision to hold a public office.
+In some limited circumstances, statements by elected officials that might be considered defamatory in some other contexts may be protected by the defence of qualified privilege.